duygusimsek/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+### History of the Project

+In the previous project, the election audit analysis of a recent local congressional election had been completed.
+To analyze the election data programmatically Python programming language (Python 3.10.2) and  Visual Studio development environment (Visual Studio Code, 1.65.2) had used and with the created code:

-1. Calculate the total number of votes cast.
+* The total number of votes cast was calculated.
-2. Get a complete list of candidates who received votes.
+* A complete list of the candidate for the election was created.
-3. Calculate the total number of votes each candidate received.
+* The total number of votes that each candidate received was calculated.
-4. Calculate the percentage of votes each candidate won.
+* For each candidate, the percentage distribution of votes was calculated.
-5. Determine the winner of the election based on the popular vote.
+* Based on the highest vote the winner of the election was determined.

+### Purpose of Election Audit

+For this project, the analysis of election data had been extended:

+* For each county, the voter turnout was calculated.
+* Out of the total count of votes, each county’s votes of percentages were calculated.
+* The highest turnout county was determined.

 ## Resources

 - Data Source: Election_results.csv
-- Software: Python 3.6.1, Visual Studio Code, 1.38.1
+- Software: Python 3.10.2, Visual Studio Code, 1.65.2

 ## Summary